kshah1/CMUProjects/README.md

 5. MapReduceAndMrJob - Data Science and Big Data Assignment performing map reduce and using mrjob
 6. Neural Network - CMU's Famous 10601 (Machine Learning) course assignment on building a Neural Network using only numpy
 7. Rproj - Network Intrusion Detection Project
+8. WasteManagement - Optimization project for waste management
-8. Whack A Mole - Java assignment on threading
+9. Whack A Mole - Java assignment on threading